Disaster Organizations: Can You Depend On Them?

 Team Rubicon

-Team Rubicon was founded by two marines who saw a huge need in helping families following natural disasters.
-The organization takes the time to provide veterans with assistance to transition back into civilian life once their service has come to an end.
-Their team is comprised of a mixture of military veterans, medical professionals, and first responders.
+Team Rubicon was founded by two Marines who saw a huge need to help families following natural disasters.
+The organization also assists veterans in transitioning back into civilian life once their service has ended.
+Its team comprises a mixture of military veterans, medical professionals, and first responders.
 Team Rubicon has assisted in over 80 flood-related disasters and responded to situations that most other disaster relief organizations have considered too dangerous.

 Faith-Based Disaster Relief Organizations